aravind-j/augmentedRCBD/README.md

 1. Division of Germplasm Conservation, ICAR-National Bureau of Plant Genetic Resources, New Delhi
-2. Division of Crop Physiology, ICAR-Indian Agricultural Research Institute, New Delhi
+2. Division of Genetics, ICAR-Indian Agricultural Research Institute, New Delhi

 -----